CyberCRI/OpenPantheon/README.md

 The code is owned by the CRI and maintained by the [CRI IT team](mailto:it-team@cri-paris.org).

-The initial work as been done by [lboudaa](https://github.com/lboudaa)
+The initial work has been done by [Louinis Boudaa](https://github.com/lboudaa)

 # License